sara-sabr/ITStrategy/_pages/en/building-enabling-directorate.md

 The book Team Topologies, referenced below, recommends that Enabling Teams whom could work with other teams via the collaboration or facilitation collaboration types for a period (potentially a few months) in order to assist them with onboarding new technologies and approaches, and improving their existing processes and procedures.

 > Deliberately changing the interaction mode of two teams to collaboration can be a powerful organizational enabler for rapid learning and adoption of new practices and approaches.
 If one team has significant experience in a valuable set of practices -- such as test automation -- from which the second team would benefit, then bringing the two teams together in collaboration mode for a few months can ... produce a step change in the capability of the second team.
-This 'deliberabte coordination' is particularly useful where two groups have very different prior experience due to the prevailing practices around their respective technologies".
+This 'deliberate coordination' is particularly useful where two groups have very different prior experience due to the prevailing practices around their respective technologies".

 Where collaboration interaction mode is defined as